Collection Development Policy Guidelines

 Research interests of faculty within Chemistry are varied.
 Research areas include:

 Chemistry is the QD classification of the Library of Congress classification scheme and 540-548 of the Dewey system.
 All Dewey classed material is housed in the Storage Facility; the major portion of the QD material is housed in Kresge Physical Sciences Library.
 While all Chemical Abstracts classification system sections are represented in the general Dartmouth College Library system, the chemistry collection in Kresge is more oriented to organic, inorganic, and physical chemistry.
 Some chemistry material is housed in other libraries, based on imprint date (Special Collections), popular treatment (Baker), or major subject treatment other than chemistry (Feldberg, Dana).
 In the areas of biochemistry, enzymology, protein/peptide chemistry, biophysical chemistry and medicinal chemistry (to name a few), the majority of materials are found at Dana Biomedical library.
 In the area of chemical technology, the collection is maintained at Feldberg Business and Engineering Library.
 In addition, the proceedings and transactions of a number of academies of science and scientific societies (both national and foreign) are often interdisciplinary in nature and were historically housed at Baker Library.

 The Library seeks opportunities to build partnerships in building the chemistry collection through strategies for shared print collections retention projects and shared evidence-based electronic book collections.

 English is the predominant language of materials in the chemistry collection, but no language is excluded.
 Much of the older chemical literature is in German.

 There are no geographical limitations to the acquisition of chemistry materials.

-The Library's resource sharing services provide access to materials not collected in chemistry.
+The Library's resource sharing services (DartDoc and BorrowDirect) provide access to materials not collected in chemistry.